Trump touches down in India for whirlwind visit | DW | 24.02.2020

 India's Modi was standing by to welcome Trump and his wife Melania as Air Force One touched down at the airport.
 Trump is first due to travel to Sabarmati Ashram, where Mahatma Gandhi lived.

-Then the two leaders are set to travel across the city to a mega-rally at a newly-built cricket stadium — billed as the largest in the world.
-The 22-kilometer (14-mile) stretch will be lined with huge billboards featuring Modi, Trump and his wife Melania.
+The two leaders are then set to travel across the city to a mega-rally at a newly-built cricket stadium — billed as the largest in the world.
+The 22-kilometer (14-mile) stretch will be lined with huge billboards featuring Modi, Trump and first lady Melania.
 Thousands of people, mostly vetted supporters and workers of Modi's Hindu nationalist Bhartiya Janata Party (BJP), will also be standing along the newly-paved road, cheering as Trump's motorcade passes by.

 DW's Sonia Phalnikar said the visit is mutually beneficial for the two leaders.
 "For President Trump this visit is important in an election year, because the diaspora from the western state of Gujarat tends to be a wealthy influential community in the US, which has traditionally supported Trump — many of them made large donations to presidential election campaign — so this is also about galvanizing support amongst them," Phalnikar said.